Suman-20/Javascript-Projects/README.md

+# JavaScript Projects Repository

+Welcome to the JavaScript Projects repository!
+This repository contains various JavaScript projects that you can explore and use.
+Each project is located in its respective directory, and this README serves as a guide to the projects available.

+## Projects

-# Calculator
+### 1. Calculator
+- Directory: `Calculator`

-A simple calculator web application implemented using HTML, CSS, and JavaScript.
+- Description: A simple calculator application built using HTML, CSS, and JavaScript.

-## Features

-- Addition, subtraction, multiplication, and division operations.
-- Responsive design for various screen sizes.
-- Clear button to reset the calculator.
-- Dynamic display for entered expressions and results.